-Stafford Arima was nominated for a 2004 Laurence Olivier Award as Best Director for his West End production of Ragtime.
-His production of Altar Boyz received the 2005 Best Off-Broadway Musical Outer Critics Circle Award and was nominated for a Drama Desk Award as Outstanding Musical.
+Stafford Arima was nominated for a 2004 Laurence Olivier Award as Best Director for his West End production of RAGTIME.
+His production of ALTAR BOYZ received the 2005 Best Off-Broadway Musical Outer Critics Circle Award and was nominated for a Drama Desk Award as Outstanding Musical.

-Arima studied at York University in Toronto where he was the recipient of the Dean's Prize for Excellence in Creative Work.
+Arima also served as associate director for the Broadway productions of A CLASS ACT and SEUSSICAL.
+He is a Guest Director for the BROADWAY DREAMS FOUNDATION, and was chosen as the 2013 Granada Artist-in-Residence at UC Davis.
+He studied at York University in Toronto where he was the recipient of the Dean's Prize for Excellence in Creative Work.

 Stafford Arima is a proud member of SDC (Society for Directors and Choreographers).